Swapnil-ingle/Todo-App/README.md

 A basic to-do app.

 The app will retain the users, their to-do tasks, let the users add new to-do tasks and remove existing tasks.
+Register new users with basic sign-up form.

 Technologies used:
 1. Java